What is Evidence-Based Practice?

 • How can I support my child’s progress at home?

-Asking these questions helps you feel confident that your child’s care is grounded in proven methods and tailored to their unique needs.
+Asking these questions helps you feel confident that your child’s care is grounded in proven methods and tailored to your family’s specific needs.